 - Best Practices – Council members affect construction best practices through participation in research, collaboration and educational opportunities.

 - Competitiveness – Growth is a major theme for the Council.
 St. Louis must compete with major metropolitan areas for development opportunities.
 The construction industry must support this competition through improved value.

-- Industry Relations – The Council meets regularly with PRIDE, contractor associations, labor leadership, designers, and professional organizations.
+- Industry Relations – The SLC3 meets regularly with the St. Louis Construction Cooperative (SLCC), contractor associations, labor leadership, designers, and professional organizations.
 You have an opportunity to share your goals, ideas, and concerns with key construction industry leadership.

 SLC3’s leadership to align design and construction with Owner expectations

 - Quality of Design – Through representation on standing committees with design professionals and contractors, your voice helps identify cost-effective strategies to improve design quality.

 - Health – It’s vital to the SLC3 to focus our attention towards providing forums for improving our health and safety knowledge and fostering collaborative discussions towards this goal.

 - Safety – Through a model program, you can promote aggressive safety efforts by contractors so that every worker can go home injury free at the end of the day.

 - Diversity/Inclusion/Equity – Learn from other Owners the best strategies to promote development and use of women- and minority-owned firms and craft workers.